Skip to content

 Mechanism

-Volar plate injuries are commonly caused by forced, sudden hyperextension injuries of the PIPJ, seen typically in older children/adolescents involved in hand/contact sports.
-Occasionally volar plate injuries can be caused by a crush injury to the digit.
+Volar plate injuries are commonly caused by forced, sudden hyperextension injuries of the PIPJ, typically seen in older children and adolescents involved in hand/contact sports.
+Occasionally, a crush injury to the digit can cause volar plate injuries.

 Presentation

-Diagnosis of a volar plate injury is based on history and clinical examination.
-Typically, there is swelling of the PIPJ.
-Bruising to the volar surface of the PIPJ is sometimes observed.
+The diagnosis of a volar plate injury is based on history and clinical examination.
+Typically, the PIPJ is swollen, and bruising to the volar surface is sometimes observed.
 Maximal tenderness on palpation is over the volar PIPJ, and the patients may report pain on passive hyperextension of the PIPJ.
-The collateral ligaments should be tested as with collateral ligament injuries to check the stability of the PIPJ.
+The collateral ligaments should be tested, as with collateral ligament injuries, to check the stability of the PIPJ.

 X-rays may reveal an avulsion fracture at the base of the volar surface of the middle phalanx and can help identify PIPJ subluxation or dislocation.